quantumlib/qsim/docs/cirq_interface.md

 ### Classes

-The interface includes QSimSimulator and QSimhSimulator which communicates through a Pybind11 interface with qsim.
-The simulator accepts only QSimCircuit, which is effectively a specialized kind of `cirq.Circuit`.
+The interface includes QSimSimulator and QSimhSimulator which communicate through a Pybind11 interface with qsim.
+The simulator accepts `cirq.Circuit` objects, which it wraps as `QSimCircuit` to enforce architectural constraints (such as permitting only qsim-supported gate sets).

-Architectural constraints such as permitting only qsim supported gate sets, and different circuit validations are performed by the QSimCircuit.

 ### Usage procedure

 A QSimCircuit can be created from a Cirq circuit.
 ```
 my_circuit = cirq.Circuit()
-qsim_circuit = qsimcirq.QSimCircuit(cirq_circuit=my_circuit)
 ```

 This circuit can then be simulated using either QSimSimulator or